 And, of course, there's two kickers.
 One's that the other two choices you have don't sound exactly palatable (Liver pickle ice cream, anyone?), and the other's if you bother to talk to King Mickey in that room.
 He'll tell you that the password is "Sea sa-" before deciding that you're smart enough to figure it out.

-The passwords being guessed in the right order is potentially justified; Final Mix+ (only released in Japan) showed a bonus scene involving an Organisation member (heavily implied to be Xemnas) inputting a password consisting of the names of the somebodies of the Organisation's founding members, each in their own seperate box, raising the possibility that the order the names are inputted isn't particularly important (reinforced by the fact that the group guessed one of the other passwords, one consisting of seven different names, in one go}.
+The passwords being guessed in the right order is potentially justified; the Final Mix version showed a bonus scene involving Xemnas inputting a password consisting of the original names of the Organization's founding members, each in their own seperate box, raising the possibility that the order the names are inputted isn't particularly important (reinforced by the fact that the group guessed one of the other passwords, one consisting of seven different names, in one go).

 In System Shock 2, a lot of information is found in discarded audio logs, and of course the game contains a smorgasbord of logs starting with "So I changed the password to 1234..."